Smoked glass

-The advantages of using the glass are that the recording medium is easily renewable (just re-smoke the glass), and that the trace obtained can easily be magnified by projection onto a suitable surface.
+The advantages of using the smoked glass are that the recording medium is easily renewable (the glass can be easily re-smoked), and that the trace obtained can easily be projected and magnified.
 A variation on this scheme is the use of smoked paper in early seismographs.

-The effect of smoked glass can be incorporated into glass manufacture by adding darkening materials, such that light passing through the glass is decreased in brightness.
-It can be used aesthetically, for example, in the manufacture of coffee tables with smoked glass tops.
-It can also be used in scientific instruments as a filter, as in the use of smoked glass in cross-staves and sextants, allowing operators to make sun sightings without damaging their eyesight.
+A smoked glass can be created by adding darkening materials during manufacturing to decrease the brightness of light passing through the glass.
+It can be used aesthetically, for decoration.
+It can also be used in scientific instruments as a filter, such as in cross-staves and sextants, allowing operators to make sun sightings without damaging their eyesight.